Ackee-Blockchain/wake/docs/testing-framework/chains-and-blocks.md

 # Chains and blocks

-For single chain tests, Woke provides the global `default_chain` variable.
+For single chain tests, Wake provides the global `default_chain` variable.
 This variable is a `Chain` object that can be used to change the chain parameters or access the chain data.
 Other `Chain` instances can be created, which is useful in [Cross-chain testing](cross-chain-testing.md).